0

 This category introduces semi-dynamic dispensing that accelerates access while maintaining control and traceability.

 Workers select items from an interface, and the system dispenses them via trays or rotating drums.
-Usage is logged and connected to inventory thresholds.

 Faster access to consumables